SouthKartman/Social/README.md

 # Social - Online Store Service Template

-Welcome to ShopIT - your universal template for creating an online store!
+Welcome to Social - your universal template for creating an online store!
 This repository includes both a website for customers and applications for administrators and managers, providing complete control over your store.

 ## Features